telepresenceio/telepresence/docs/reference/rbac.md

 To allow users to make intercepts across all namespaces, but with more limited `kubectl` permissions, the following `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` will allow full `telepresence intercept` functionality.

+> [!WARNING]
-<Alert severity="warning">The following RBAC configurations assume that there is already a Traffic Manager deployment set up by a Cluster Administrator</Alert>
+> The following RBAC configurations assume that there is already a Traffic Manager deployment set up by a Cluster Administrator

 ```yaml
 ---